-The MPRD (Metal Products Recovery Depot) [also called "Metal & Produce Recovery Depot"] was a huge WW2 aircraft dump that stretched from the Garsington Road almost to Horspath.
+The MPRD (Metal Produce and Recovery Depot) [also called "Metal Products Recovery Depot"] was a huge WW2 aircraft dump that stretched from the Garsington Road almost to Horspath.
 It contained over eight miles of trackways between row after row of salvaged allied aircraft that had crashed in southern England; mostly RAF and USAAF, but later in the war many German aircraft as well.
 It employed many hundreds of personnel; some local, but mainly labourers from elsewhere in the country, including many Irishmen.

 The following image, from the USAAF taken April 1944, shows the MPRD from the air with Horspath on the left.

 A similar image, from the Morris Motors archive, shows the MPRD from the air (undated).
 The railway line can be seen at the top of the dump.
 The "thing" that appears to be a bomb crater at the bottom left is probably a photographic defect, there is no record of bombs being dropped on the MPRD.